UPDATE: this article turned into part 1 of a series on SharePoint apps - here's the table of contents:

 - SharePoint 2013 apps – architecture, capability and UX considerations [this article]

-- Getting started – creating lists, content types and fields within a SharePoint app (provisioning)
+- Getting started – creating lists, content types, fields etc. within a SharePoint app (provisioning)

 - Working with data in the app web, and why you should